aks/bash-lib/README.md

     split_into  VAR "STRING" SEP

-splits a `STRING` into parts using separator (`SEP`) (default is ',') and assigns the resulting separated, and quoted strings to the `VAR`.
+splits a `STRING` into parts using separator (`SEP`) (default is ',') and assigns the resulting separated, quoted strings to the `VAR`.

     split_str   "STRING" [SEP]